George Pell

 George Pell (8 June 1941 – 10 January 2023) was an Australian cardinal of the Catholic Church.
-From 2002, he faced recurring accusations of sexual abuse.
-A subsequent sexual abuse conviction was quashed on appeal to the High Court of Australia.

-Pell served as the inaugural prefect of the Secretariat for the Economy at the Vatican from 2014 to 2019 and a member of the Council of Cardinal Advisers from 2013 to 2018.
+He was the inaugural prefect of the Secretariat for the Economy at the Vatican from 2014 to 2019 and a member of the Council of Cardinal Advisers from 2013 to 2018.
 Ordained a priest in 1966 and bishop in 1987, he was made a cardinal in 2003.
-Pell served as the eighth Archbishop of Sydney (2001–2014), the seventh Archbishop of Melbourne (1996–2001) and an auxiliary bishop of Melbourne (1987–1996).
+Pell was the eighth Archbishop of Sydney (2001–2014), the seventh Archbishop of Melbourne (1996–2001) and an auxiliary bishop of Melbourne (1987–1996).
 He was also an author and columnist.
-A conservative, Pell maintained a high public profile on a wide range of issues, while retaining an adherence to Catholic orthodoxy.
+As a conservative, Pell maintained a high public profile on a wide range of issues, while retaining an adherence to Catholic orthodoxy.

 Pell worked as a priest in rural Victoria and in Melbourne and also chaired the aid organisation Caritas Australia (part of Caritas Internationalis) from 1988 to 1997.
 He was appointed a delegate to the Australian Constitutional Convention in 1998, received the Centenary Medal from the Australian government in 2003 and was appointed a Companion of the Order of Australia (AC) in the 2005 Queen's Birthday Honours.
 During his tenure as Archbishop of Melbourne, Pell set up the "Melbourne Response" protocol in 1996 to investigate and deal with complaints of child sexual abuse in the archdiocese.
 The protocol was the first of its kind in the world and was subjected to a variety of criticism.

-In 2018, Pell was convicted of child sexual abuse, and served 404 days in prison, much of it in solitary confinement.
+In 2018, Pell was convicted of sexually abusing a boy in Melbourne in the 1990s, and served 404 days in prison, much of it in solitary confinement.
 On appeal the convictions were quashed and Pell acquitted in 2020 by the High Court of Australia in the decision Pell v The Queen.
-A separate investigation by the Holy See's Congregation for the Doctrine of the Faith into these allegations of abuse concluded upon his acquittal by the High Court.
-However, in January 2025 it was announced that the Australian National Redress Scheme had accepted that Pell abused two boys in Ballarat in the 1970s, with compensation paid to one of the boys in question five weeks prior to Pell's death.
+A separate investigation by the Holy See's Congregation for the Doctrine of the Faith into these allegations of abuse was concluded upon his acquittal by the High Court.
+In 2025 it was announced that the National Redress Scheme, a non-judicial program, had accepted that Pell had sexually abused two boys in Ballarat in the 1970s, with compensation paid to one of those boys five weeks prior to Pell's death.

 According to findings released by Australia's Royal Commission into Institutional Responses to Child Sexual Abuse in 2020, Pell knew of child sexual abuse by clergy by the 1970s but did not take adequate action to address it.
 Pell said he was "surprised" and that the royal commission's findings "are not supported by evidence".